koaning/doubtlab/README.md

 ## Feedback

 It is early days for the project.
 The project should be plenty useful as-is, but we prefer to be honest.
-Feedback and anekdotes are very welcome!
+Feedback and anecdotes are very welcome!

 ## Related Projects